List of House of the Dragon characters: Corlys Velaryon

-In season 2, Corlys oversees the repairs of his flagship the Sea Snake and thanks the sailor Alyn who saved his life in the Stepstones, but doesn't acknowledge their relation.
-After Corlys later sees Rhaenys confront Alyn, she tells him that due to Alyn's parentage he shouldn't be kept hidden away but be honored.
+In season 2, Corlys oversees the repairs of his flagship, the Sea Snake, and thanks the sailor Alyn, who saved his life in the Stepstones, but does not acknowledge their relationship.
+After Corlys later sees Rhaenys confront Alyn, she tells him that due to Alyn's parentage, he shouldn't be kept hidden away but be honored.
 Following the Battle at Rook's Rest, during which Rhaenys is killed, Corlys mourns the loss of his wife.
-On the orders of Rhaenyra, Baela offers him the position of Hand of the Queen which after initially hesitating he later accepts.
+On the orders of Rhaenyra, Baela offers him the position of Hand of the Queen, which, after initially hesitating, he later accepts.
 Corlys asks Baela to be the heir to Driftmark, but she refuses, stating that she is more Targaryen than Velaryon.
 He approaches Alyn to become his first mate on the Sea Snake and orders him to accept despite Alyn's reluctance.
-After learning that Addam has claimed his eldest son's former dragon Seasmoke, he meets with Addam and praises him for the first time.
+After learning that Addam has claimed his eldest son's former dragon, Seasmoke, he meets with Addam and praises him for the first time.
 He then asks if Alyn would also like to attempt to claim a dragon, but he declines.
 After Corlys' flagship is ready to sail, he renames it to The Queen Who Never Was in memory of his wife.
 He tells Rhaenyra that Addam can be trusted, but claims that he barely knows him, hiding the fact that Addam is his son.
 Corlys later tries to help advise Alyn on being his first mate, but Alyn angrily snaps back and blames Corlys for the grief and hardship he and Addam suffered growing up poor and without a father figure.
 Alyn still agrees to follow his order, and they leave Driftmark to join the Velaryon fleet.